Diversity is Good for Business

 “Using diverse investment firms is not only about creating growth and opportunity in our communities, but it’s integral to increasing our investment returns.”

-The Treasurer’s Office believes that our government should mirror the diversity in our state.
+The Illinois Treasurer believes that our government should mirror the diversity in our state.
 And beyond that, diversity is good for business.
 Research demonstrates that diverse-owned companies are often well-situated to ascertain capital inefficiencies in the market, and as such, many are primed to outperform their peers.
-That’s why we’re focused on providing more opportunities to qualified Minority, Women, Veteran, and Disabled-owned (MWVD) firms.
+That’s why we’re focused on providing more opportunities to qualified Minority, Women, Veteran, and Disabled-owned (MWVD) financial firms and to firms with a record of equity, diversity, and inclusion within their firms.

 Investment Services Sought

-The Treasurer’s Office seeks a wide variety of financial services and products from MWVD firms, including, but not limited to:
+The Illinois Treasurer seeks a wide variety of financial services and products from MWVD firms, including, but not limited to:

 Investment Management Services